usnistgov/MATS/docs/source/index.rst

 `This software is available on GitHub <https://github.com/usnistgov/MATS>`_

-The purpose of the MATS project is to develop a NIST-based multi-spectrum fitting and analysis tool for spectroscopic data that allows the flexibility to test and adapt to experimental/data-driven needs.
+**The purpose of the MATS project is to develop a NIST-based multi-spectrum fitting and analysis tool for spectroscopic data that allows the flexibility to test and adapt to experimental/data-driven needs.
 This software allows for the use of several commonly-used spectroscopic line profiles (Voigt, Nelkin-Ghatak, speed-dependent Voigt, speed-dependent Nelkin-Ghatak, and Hartmann-Tran) and allows for pressure, temperature, and sample composition constraints to be imposed on solutions.
-In addition to fitting experimental spectra, MATS can generate simulated spectram, which allows for its use as an error analysis tool.
+In addition to fitting experimental spectra, MATS can generate simulated spectram, which allows for its use as an error analysis tool.**

 Contents
 ++++++++

 .. toctree::
    :maxdepth: 2

+   Getting Started
-   MATS Overview
+   MATS Summary
-   Set-Up and Load Packages
-   Generating Pandas Line lists from HITRAN
+   Generating Parameter Line lists
-   Spectrum Class
-   Simulate Spectrum
-   Dataset Class
-   Generate Fit Parameters File Class
-   Edit Fit Parameters File Class
-   Fit Dataset Class
-   MATS
+   MATS Example using Experimental and Synthetic Data MATS

 Legal